anandsof/online/README.md

 The entire project uses html, Javascript, PHP, Perl, MySQL, and xml.
 Therefore, contributers need to be familiar with these scripting languages to write any code.

-### Given below are a few screenshots as it is now:
+### Given below are a few screenshots as it is now
 <!-- As the saying goes, a picture is equal to a thousand words.
 Most people will be interested if there is a visual representation of what the project is about.
 It helps them understand better.
 A visual representation can be snapshots of the project or a video of the functioning of the project.
 -->
 Given below is the login screen (the login is same for user as well as the exam admin.
 However, admins will have more privileges like creating authors.